Clan Maclean: Symbols

-Members of Clan Maclean show their allegiance to their clan and their chief by wearing a crest badge with bears the heraldic crest and heraldic motto of the clan chief.
+Members of Clan Maclean show their allegiance to their clan and their chief by wearing a crest badge which bears the heraldic crest and heraldic motto of the clan chief.
 The blazon of the heraldic crest within a clan members crest badge is A tower embattled Argent.
 The heraldic motto upon the crest badge is VIRTUE MINE HONOUR.

 Long before crest badges were used by members of clans, it is said that plants were used as badges.
 These clan badges consisted of plants and were worn in bonnets in addition to being used as a banner and attached to a pole or spear.
 The clan badge attributed to Clan Maclean is Crowberry.

 There are two slogans attributed to Clan Maclean.
 Slogans, are sometimes said to be war cries, other times they are said to be rallying points for the clan.
 Slogans used by clans generally appear as a second motto within the chiefs arms.
 Slogans of Clan Maclean include: Bàs no Beatha (from Scottish Gaelic: "Death or life") and Fear eile airson Eachann (from Scottish Gaelic: "Another for Hector").